krrishcoder/DIP/README.md

 b.
 Obtain Flip image
 c.
 Thresholding
 d.
 Contrast stretching
+g(x)=  (x−min(f) / max(f)−min(f)) x ( new max - new min)  + new min

+​
+ ×(new max−new min)+new min

-3. To write and execute programs for image arithmetic operations
+4. To write and execute programs for image arithmetic operations
 a.
 Addition of two images
 b.
 Subtract one image from other image
 c.
 Calculate mean value of image
-4. To write and execute programs for image logical operations
+5. To write and execute programs for image logical operations
 a.
 AND operation between two images
 b.
 OR operation between two images
 c.
 Calculate intersection of two images
 d.
 NOT operation (Negative image)
-5. To write a program for histogram calculation and equalization using
+6. To write a program for histogram calculation and equalization using
 a.
 Standard MATLAB function
 b.
 Program without using standard MATLAB functions
-6. To write and execute program for geometric transformation of image
+7. To write and execute program for geometric transformation of image
 a.
 Translation
 b.
 Scaling
 c.
 Rotation
 d.
 Shrinking
 e.
 Zooming
-7. To understand various image noise models and to write programs for
+8. To understand various image noise models and to write programs for
 a. image restoration
 b.
 Remove Salt and Pepper Noise
 c.
 Minimize Gaussian noise
 d.
 Median filter
-8. Write and execute programs to use spatial low pass and high pass filters
+9. Write and execute programs to use spatial low pass and high pass filters
-9. Write and execute programs for image frequency domain filtering
+10. Write and execute programs for image frequency domain filtering
 a.
 Apply FFT on given image
 b.
 Perform low pass and high pass filtering in frequency domain
 c.
 Apply IFFT to reconstruct image
-10. Write a program in C and MATLAB/SCILAB for edge detection using different edge detection mask
+11. Write a program in C and MATLAB/SCILAB for edge detection using different edge detection mask
-11. Write and execute program for image morphological operations erosion and dilation
+12. Write and execute program for image morphological operations erosion and dilation